From the very first moment my eyes glimpsed Lago di Garda – Italy’s largest lake – I was captivated by its blue beauty and dramatic surroundings.

 An even better option though is to spend a few days in one of the little towns and villages dotted around Lago di Garda and explore what’s in the vicinity and across the crisscrossed by ferries lake.

-The shores and waters of lake Garda are divided between three Italian regions – Veneto, Lombardy and Trentino.
+The shores and waters of Lake Garda are divided between three Italian regions – Veneto, Lombardy, and Trentino-Alto Adige.
 Thus you can experience a vast array of Italian regional differences and food with only the minimum of travel entailed.

 - see Roman ruins and medieval castles;